nashville-software-school/client-side-mastery/projects/tier-3/honest-abe/chapters/DEPARTMENTS.md

 1. Add a new resource in your database named `departments` and create an 4 department objects in the array.
 1. Modify each employee object to have a foreign key to one department.
-1. Refactor **`EmployeeList`** to display the department name in the employee's HTML representation.
+1. Refactor the code the generates the employee HTML to display the department name in each representation.

 The final HTML representation should look like this.